 |If you enjoy using this utility and own an iPhone or iPad, you might be interested in our app.
 JupiterMoons is your essential guide to observing Jupiter whenever the king of planets reigns the night sky, showing you the locations of Io, Europa, Ganymede, Callisto, and the Great Red Spot at any date and time.
 Available on the iTunes App Store for only $2.99.|

-These predictions assume the Red Spot was at Jovian System II longitude 353° in March 2021 and continues to drift 1.75° per month, based on historical trends noted by JUPOS.
+These predictions assume the Red Spot was at Jovian System II longitude 23° in August 2022 and continues to drift 1.75° per month, based on historical trends noted by JUPOS.
 If the GRS moves elsewhere, it will transit 12⁄3 minutes late for every 1° of longitude greater than that used in this tool or 12⁄3 minutes early for every 1° less than the longitude in this tool.
 Features on Jupiter appear closer to the central meridian than to the limb — and thus are well placed for viewing — for 50 minutes before and after their transit times.
-If you see any problems with this tool, or any of our interactive tools, please send an email to firstname.lastname@example.org.